dsoto/WP19/outline.md

 ## Inefficient Operation Leads to Poorer Service

 - Operating a diesel generator at a power load well below its designed operating point leads to inefficient operation.
-    - operating at low load increases engine maintenance requirements and worsens fuel costs (cite diesel lit or schnitzer)
+    - operating at low load increases engine maintenance requirements and worsens fuel costs (cite diesel lit?) [@Schnitzer_Thesis]
     - This inefficiency increases fuel cost per unit of energy generated.
     - This operation could increase wear and tear on the generator, increasing maintenance costs and downtime.
     - These drive up operating costs through increased fuel consumption.
-    - To conserve fuel, many microgrids are only operated in the evenings. (cite Schnitzer?, casillas)
+    - To conserve fuel, many microgrids are only operated in the evenings. [@Schnitzer_Thesis,  @Casillas_EP ?]
     - Our observations adhere to this prediction of higher SFC
     - The observed fuel costs are well above modeled fuel costs suggesting generator maintenance issues
     - These SFC costs also restrict generator operation to evenings